mendix/widgets-resources/packages-native/safe-area-view/README.md

 ## Usage

-Place the Safe are view widget onto a fullscreen page and place other widgets inside its content area.
+Place the Safe area view widget onto a fullscreen page and place other widgets inside its content area.

 ### Custom styling